BrenoFariasdaSilva/Worked-Example-Miner/Gemini/README.md

 #### Run

-Now that you have set the constants, you can run the following command to execute the `code_metrics.py` file:
+Now that you have set the constants, you can run the following command to execute the `gemini_script.py` file:

 ```
-make code_metrics_script
+make gemini_script
 ```

 #### Workflow